Vali0004/o3cpatch/README.md

 1. Use SayoDevice's offical firmware from their [download CDN](https://tc1.sayobot.cn:25225/firmware/)
 2. Use my upgrade.exe from tools/ and run `make flash` in the root of the source.
 3. Option 2 but without GNU make.
 Run `tools/upgrade -r`.

+## Flashing doesn't work
+Well, that mostly depends.
+It is using SayoDevices upgrade tool, but it's finky.
+You can try a few things
+* Putting the device into bootloader mode by holding down the encoder knob for 2-3 seconds, going into Device -> Factory recovery and pressing "Jump to bootloader"
+* Simply try again.
+Run the make command or upgrade command
+* Using a different USB-C cable.
+The standard for USB-C is muddy, and not all cables work.
+However, this is *highly* unlikely and only works in some rare cases